Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Profile 2: DASH and HLS Ingest General Considerations # {#dash_ingest}

    Profile 2 is designed to ingest pre-segmented and packaged media in to entities that provide either pass-through functionality or limited processing of the content.
-In this mode, the encoder prepares all the content intended for consumption by a client, packages it in to media segments, produces manifests and playlists to describe the content and sends all media via HTTP to the receiving entity.
+In this mode, the publisher encodes all the content intended for consumption by a client, packages it in to media segments, produces manifests and playlists to describe the content and sends all media via HTTP to the receiving entity.

  ## General requirements
    ### Industry Compliance